-China’s e-commerce market is very crowded and highly competitive with hundreds of websites, apps, and platforms.
-China e-commerce accounts for over 25% of its consumer retail sales in H1 2020.
+China e-commerce accounts for over 25% of its consumer retail sales in the first half of 2020.

 Social media and live streaming have become top vehicles for driving e-commerce sales in China.
 Sales from Alibaba live streaming platform grew by 150% for 3 consecutive years.